murphytalk/kwin-autohotkey/README.md

 # What's this ?

 This is a collection of KWin scripts that increases my productivity by mapping most often used operations to global hotkeys.
-In Windows I use [AutoHotKey](https://www.autohotkey.com/), hence the weired name.
+In Windows I use [AutoHotKey](https://www.autohotkey.com/), hence the weird name.

 Install:
 ```